encoredev/encore/README.md

 - **[Preview environments](https://encore.dev/docs/how-to/github):** Integrate with GitHub to automatically set up each pull request as an ephemeral preview environment.

-- **[Deploy to your existing cloud account](https://encore.dev/docs/deploy/infra):** Encore deploys your application to your existing cloud account in AWS/GCP/Azure, using best practices for building secure and scalable distributed systems.
+- **[Deploy to your existing cloud account](https://encore.dev/docs/deploy/infra):** Encore deploys your application to your existing cloud account in AWS or GCP, using best practices for building secure and scalable distributed systems.

 - **[Intelligent architecture diagrams](https://encore.dev/docs/develop/encore-flow):** Visualise your application in with automated and interactive architecture diagrams.